 Treating temporomandibular disorder (TMD) with physical therapy is an effective method to relieve pain and discomfort.
-When you come to Advanced Care Physical Therapy for your physical therapy evaluation and treatment, you can expect your therapist to analyze your jaw mobility and release muscle tension in the head and neck region.
+When you come to Wind City, Hands On or High Country Physical Therapy for your physical therapy evaluation and treatment, you can expect your therapist to analyze your jaw mobility and release muscle tension in the head and neck region.
 Our physical therapy team will perform a comprehensive evaluation of your TMD, neck, thoracic spine and shoulder girdle to determine the structures causing TMJ symptoms.
 Our patients are receiving immediate relief with physical therapy.

 What are the temporomandibular joints (TMJ)?